1992 Muratti Time Indoor

-The 1992 Muratti Time Indoor, known as such for sponsorship reasons, was a men's tennis tournament played on indoor carpet courts at the Assago Forum in Milan, Italy that was part of the ATP World Series of the 1992 ATP Tour.
+The 1992 Muratti Time Indoor was a men's tennis tournament played on indoor carpet courts at the Assago Forum in Milan, Italy that was part of the ATP World Series of the 1992 ATP Tour.
 It was the 15th edition of the tournament and was held from 3 February until 9 February 1992.
 Unseeded Omar Camporese won the singles title.